-In the last two years, the convention center has significantly expanded its digital signage program adding 12 new LED video walls, a two-story curved video wall at the Concourse Rotunda, video walls above the exhibit halls and digital flags in front of the salons.
-The new video walls have resonated with customers since their installation, recording 90% usage of Priority 1 and Priority 2 shows.
+The convention center has significantly expanded its digital signage program adding 12 new LED video walls, a two-story curved video wall at the Concourse Rotunda, video walls above the exhibit halls and digital flags in front of the salons.

 Another new technology feature, virtual reality, uses 360-degree and 3D imagery allowing you to preview your experience inside the venue before booking and complimentary WiFi access allows attendees to engage with real-time information.

-The exterior space surrounding the convention center also offers a wide range of retail and dining options, including Top Chef star Marjorie Meek-Bradley’s sandwich shop, Smoked & Stacked.
-Another Top Chef alum, Spike Mendelsohn, is part owner of Morris American Bar, one of the city's most happy, brightly lit drinking establishments.
+The exterior space surrounding the convention center also offers a wide range of retail and dining options, including new fine dining at Petite Cerise and Parlour Victoria or sipping at Top Chef alum Spike Mendelsohn and cocktail connoisseur David Strauss' Morris American Bar, one of the city's most happy, brightly lit drinking establishments.

 Convention-goers can get their CrossFit fix at the Urban Athletic Club, which includes 3,000 square feet of training space, one-on-one training sessions and open gym hours.
 Guests in need of haircuts have it made at Cuttin-Up Barber Shop, which accepts walk-ins.

-The convention center is a leader in environmental stewardship and sustainability initiatives, which include a color-coded recycling program, water efficiency, green product purchasing and more.
-The building boasts a long list of energy-reducing features, from low-emission glass to computerized HVAC systems.
 The center is Metro accessible (Green/Yellow lines) with a dedicated Mt.
-Vernon-7th St-Convention Center stop and immediately walkable to Shaw's booming restaurant scene and downtown's museums and nightlife, as well as the National Mall.
+Vernon-7th St-Convention Center stop and immediately walkable to Shaw's booming dining scene, downtown museums and nightlife, and the National Mall.